-Strength and Conditioning Specialist are professionals who apply scientific knowledge to athlete training with the primary goal of improving athletic performance.
+Strength and conditioning specialists are professionals who apply scientific knowledge to athlete training with the primary goal of improving athletic performance.

-Helping restore function and independence to someone with a disability or problem caused by physical, neurological or other disorders is the role of a Sports Rehabilitation Specialist/ Rehabilitation Trainer.
-Over the course of a day you may assess and diagnose patients’ injuries or functional problems, use a range of treatments to reduce their pain and improve movement, plan and demonstrate exercises for patients to do themselves, keep a record of their progress, and educate clients on how to prevent further injury.
+Helping restore function and independence to someone with a disability or problem caused by physical, neurological or other disorders is the role of a Sports rehabilitation specialist/ rehabilitation trainer.
+Over the course of a day they may assess and diagnose patients’ injuries or functional problems, use a range of treatments to reduce pain and improve movement, plan and demonstrate exercises for patients to do themselves, keep a record of progress, and educate clients on how to prevent further injury.

-If the impact of nutrition on performance interests you then so will a career as a Wellbeing and Sports Nutritionist.
-You’ll be providing nutritional advice to maximise performance and wellbeing for athletes, sports teams, and individuals interested in fitness and health.
+A Wellbeing and sports nutritionist provides nutritional advice to maximise performance and wellbeing for athletes, sports teams, and individuals interested in fitness and health.

-A Personal Trainer is a fitness professional involved in exercise prescription and instruction.
+A Personal trainer is a fitness professional involved in exercise prescription and instruction.
 They motivate clients by setting goals, and provide feedback and accountability to their clients.
-They also run adventure and survival training exercises so your day could see you running training classes either in the gym or outdoors, testing individual fitness levels, designing fitness programmes and looking after exercise and sports equipment.
+They also run adventure and survival training exercises so their day could see them running training classes either in the gym or outdoors, testing individual fitness levels, designing fitness programmes, and looking after exercise and sports equipment.

-As a Fitness Instructor you’ll be helping people improve their general fitness or train for a special event.
-This means your day could see you discussing clients’ goals, assessing their fitness and body types, and then designing fitness classes or individual programmes.
-You’ll also be working with clients one on one, ensuring correct techniques are used and providing basic nutritional and lifestyle advice.
+Fitness instructors help people improve their general fitness or train for a special event.
+This means their day could see them discussing clients’ goals, assessing their fitness and body types, and then designing fitness classes or individual programmes.
+They will also be working with clients one on one, ensuring correct techniques are used, and providing basic nutritional and lifestyle advice.

-Run by the experts at Wintec’s Centre for Sport Science and Human Performance, this is where you’ll find the resources to help you reach your potential.
-Topics about nutrition, training, injury rehab, wellness, and exercise straight from the experts are just some of the things you’ll uncover in here.Find out more
+This is where you’ll find the resources to help you reach your potential.
+Topics about nutrition, training, injury rehab, wellness and exercise straight from the experts are just some of the things you’ll uncover in here.Find out more

 Sport and recreation brings considerable value in terms of economic benefits, health savings and social and cultural gains.